Mostafa-mahmoud0/MoveOn-Backend/README.md

 - Use persistent storage for Hangfire in production
 - Configure proper HTTPS and security headers
 - Set up database migrations for schema management
+- Consider using SQL Server Management Studio (SSMS) for database administration

 ## Development Notes